Mayan themes for education

 Books on Waterbirds, Birds of Prey, Vultures

-Books to learn ethical values and family values
+Books to learn ethical family values and the protection of fragile ecosystems

-Violence is featured on TV, in movies, and in animated games.
-No surprise that Chicago and cities elsewhere in the Americas have violence.
+Violence is featured on TV, in movies, and in video games.
 We at FLAAR Mesoamerica feel that books and animated videos should support family values, ethical values and motivate kindness and cooperation.
-Plus we suggest inspiration and motivation to move forward in life.
+Our books inspire readers to take action to protect their communities and the nature around them.
+Our experience creating the Yaxha Nakum Naranjo National Park in Petén has motivated us to inspire future protectors of vital ecosystems.

 As soon as we find an animation company or a university animation department that wishes to partner with us, our storyboards can be used to have animated video series viewed worldwide.